nitin864/titanic-survival-prediction/readme.md

-# Titanic Survival Prediction Project
+# Titanic Survival Prediction Project (Model Optimizaion)

 This project focuses on predicting passenger survival on the Titanic dataset using different machine learning models.